- Supporting your wife during labor and delivery: What dads should do

 #6 Breath with her**

-When it comes to pain, there is not much you can do – except ask for more medication, although there comes a point when more medication does not do anything.
+When it comes to pain, there is not much you can do – except ask for more medication, although she may get to a point where more medicine does not do anything.

 No matter how silly you feel or time-consuming it is, practice breathing ahead of time.
 There are various breathing techniques and methods – choose the one that works best for you.

-If your wife is not sold on the breathing techniques at least learn about it on your own so you can coach her if needed.
-There are some excellent videos on YouTube that will walk you through it.
+If your wife is not sold on breathing techniques, at least learn about it on your own so you can coach her if needed.
+Some excellent videos on YouTube will walk you through it.